zikula/core/README.md

 Zikula Core is an Application Framework which extends Symfony 5.x and includes technologies fostering a dynamic modular development paradigm and Twig-based theming system which allows for rapid website and application development.
 See the [features](https://docs.ziku.la/index.html#features-of-zikula) list for more information.

-Zikula also features an [MDSD](https://en.wikipedia.org/wiki/Model-driven_engineering) tool for rapid prototyping and module development called [ModuleStudio](https://modulestudio.de/en/) or MOST.
+Zikula also features an [MDSD](https://en.wikipedia.org/wiki/Model-driven_engineering) tool for rapid prototyping and bundle development called [ModuleStudio](https://modulestudio.de/en/) or MOST.

 For more information visit [ziku.la](https://ziku.la/).